facile-it/facile-it.github.io/content/blog/eng/functional-testing-symfony-guzzle.md

 ```

 # A real use case
-But how can we test our actual symfony controller
+But how can we test our actual Symfony controller
-that must handle all the response?
-Let's suppose we have a controller like this:
+that has to handle all the response?
-it returns a JsonResponse with a different message and status code based on what
+Let's suppose we have a controller that returns a JsonResponse with a different message and status code based on what
 it gets from the APIs

 ```php